-- Assemble Your Team: Put together a coordinated and effective cross-functional team with clearly defined roles and responsibilities.
+- Assemble your team: Put together a coordinated and effective cross-functional demand management team with clearly defined roles and responsibilities.

-- Make a Statistical Demand Forecast: Collaborate to decide what type of forecasting model fits your company and develop it.
+- Make a demand forecast: Collaborate to decide what type of demand forecasting model fits your company and develop it.

-- Track Results: Use key performance indicators (KPIs) to measure the effectiveness of your demand plan.
-Make adjustments as needed.
+- Track results: Use key performance indicators (KPIs) to measure the effectiveness of your demand plan and make adjustments as needed.